 What is Verilog?

 In the previous paragraphs, I mentioned the word “oversimplified” two times.
 The reason is that FPGAs are much much more than just a bunch of gates.
 While it is possible to build logic circuits of any complexity simply by arranging and connecting logic gates, it is just not practical and efficient.
 So we need a way to express the logic in some easy to use format that can be converted to an array of gates eventually.
-Two popular ways to accomplish this are schematic entry and HDLs (Hardware Description language).
+Two popular ways to accomplish this are schematic entry and HDLs (Hardware Description Language).
 Before HDLs were popular, engineers used to design everything with schematics.
 Schematics are wonderfully easy for small designs but are painfully unmanageable for a large design (think about Intel engineers drawing schematics for Pentium, which has millions of gates! it is unacceptably complex).
 If you have some electronics background, your initial tendency will be to use schematics to realize your design instead of learning a new language (This happened to me, honestly).
-For aforementioned reasons, we will stick with HDL throughout this tutorial.
+For the aforementioned reasons, we will stick with HDL throughout this tutorial.

 What tools do we need?